nmcl/sandbox/JavaArjuna/v0.1.0/README.md

 the code for JTSArjuna it seems that they were added later in that codebase.
 I'm adding them here anyway because I feel sure there were there initially but perhaps got pulled in the move to JTSArjuna and only later returned.

 - Some property names/environment variables are defined in the code but not used.
+For instance, HashedObjectStore and friends is mentioned but wasn't actually implemented in the original version of Arjuna on which JavaArjuna was based.
+It came later but included here anyway because it's simpler than stripping it out for now.

 ----